 Alan Rose, The Living Tradition

-You can hear extracts from three of the tracks on the CD by clicking on the relevant icon:
+You can hear extracts from three of the tracks on the CD by clicking on the relevant play button below

 "Tim sings in a true, intimate voice which draws you right in; the instrumentation is always complementary, rich in detail and overtone, supportive of the emotive threads spun by the lyrics.
 His main musical collaborators here are Ian Carr, guitarist on more classic instrumental albums than you can count and Neil Harland (currently performing with The Hush among other noteworthy outfits) on double bass and production."